Terms & Acronyms

 A service plan written for students in school based on strengths and preferences of the individual.

-Administers Medicaid services and oversees Managed Care Organizations (MCOs) by authority of DHS.
+Administers Medicaid services and oversees Managed Care Organizations (MCOs) by authority of HHS.

 State agency using federal and state funds to assist individuals with employment and educational services.